epics-modules/lua/docs/luascriptRecord.md

 time the record is processed and those values are pushed into lua as global variables with the same name as the field.

-The luascript record has both a VAL and SVAL output field.
-If the return operator is used within a lua expression, the returned value is placed into one of these fields.
-Booleans or Numbers that are returned get their value put into the VAL field, while Strings will be put into the SVAL field.
+The luascript record has VAL, SVAL, and AVAL output fields.
+If the return operator is used within a lua expression, the returned value is placed into one of these fields depending on its type.
+Numbers and booleans go into the numeric VAL field (a boolean `true` becomes 1 and `false` becomes 0), Strings go into the string SVAL field, and Tables go into the array AVAL field (see [Array (Table) Output](#array-table-output)).

 When writing to a string PV (any of DBF_STRING, DBF_ENUM, DBF_MENU, DBF_DEVICE, DBF_INLINK, DBF_OUTLINK, DBF_FWDLINK) the record (actually,